vazhka-dolya/kataraktaCS/README.md

 2. Download the [latest version](https://github.com/vazhka-dolya/kataraktaCS/releases/latest) of the add-on.
 It will be in an archive.
 3. Extract the downloaded archive's contents[^1] into the root folder[^2] of M64MM3.
 If it prompts you to replace files, then do it.
 4. That's all.

+# Using
+kataraktaCS is designed to be (more or less) intuitive, but if you don't understand something, then you can refer to the [Wiki](https://github.com/vazhka-dolya/kataraktaCS/wiki).
+Also note that some text also shows additional information when you hover over it.

 # Building prerequisites
 <details>